-HR interviews are tricky because you never know whether the hiring manager would ask people-related questions or technical HR-based questions.
-In any case, the HR generalist interview questions are a mix of both.
+HR interviews are tricky because you never know whether the hiring manager will ask people-related questions or technical HR-based questions.
+The HR generalist interview questions are a mix of both.

 Each organization has different HR structures, but there’s always a human resource generalist position.
-The job title is different, but the responsibilities and duties remain the same.
-That’s why the HR generalist interview questions and answers are somewhat universal.
+The job title differs, but the responsibilities and duties remain the same.
+That’s why the HR generalist interview questions and answers are universal.

-In this article, we’ll go over the most critical HR generalist interview questions, along with the ideal answer process.
+In this article, we’ll review the most critical HR generalist interview questions and the ideal answer process.

 Let’s dive right in.

-Depending on the HR generalist JD, questions can be different because of varying industries.
+Depending on the HR generalist JD, questions can differ because of varying industries.

-If you’ve already developed an excellent human resource generalist resume, your next step is to check out the following interview questions and try to answer them before going for your next interview.
+If you’ve already developed an excellent human resource generalist resume, your next step is to review the following interview questions and try to answer them before your next interview.

 Questions About Your HR Career